ScionFL: Efficient and Robust Secure Quantized Aggregation: Introduction

+To the best of our knowledge, only Chen et al.~\cite{icml:ChenCKS22} and Beguier et al.~\cite{ARXIV:BAT20} have considered both compression and secure aggregation in combination for~FL.
+Specifically, Chen et al.~\cite{icml:ChenCKS22} combine~SecAgg~\cite{ccs:BonawitzIKMMPRS17} with sparse random projection and count-sketching~\cite{icml:RothchildPUISB020} for compression.
+Moreover, they add noise using a distributed discrete~Gaussian mechanism to generate a differential private output.
+Beguier et al.~\cite{ARXIV:BAT20} combine arithmetic secret-sharing with~Top-$k$ sparsification~\cite{NIPS:SCJ18} and~1-bit quantization~\cite{ICML:BernsteinWAA18}.
+As we point out in~\secref{subsec:rw-compression}, both sketching and sparsification are sub-optimal for our envisioned cross-device setting given that they require memory and error-feedback on the client side.
+In contrast, we focus on a dynamic scenario where clients might drop-out at any time and may contribute only once to the training.

-\tsparagraph{Poisoning Attacks \& Defenses} \makeparafit Next to privacy issues, FL has also been shown vulnerable to manipulations by malicious clients~\cite{AISTATS:BagdasaryanVHES20,nips:BaruchBG19,usenix:FangCJG20,NDSS:SheHou21,ICML:ZhangPSYMMR022}.
-Targeted attacks~(also called backdoor attacks) aim at manipulating the inference results for specific attacker-chosen input samples~\cite{AISTATS:BagdasaryanVHES20,ICML:ZhangPSYMMR022}.
-In contrast, untargeted poisoning attacks~\cite{nips:BaruchBG19,usenix:FangCJG20,NDSS:SheHou21} reduce the accuracy of the global model in general.
-As untargeted attacks are considered to be more severe~(given they are harder to detect, cf.~\sect{sec:defense}), we focus on untargeted attacks in the scope of this work.
+\myparatight{Poisoning Attacks \& Defenses} FL was shown vulnerable to manipulations by malicious clients~\cite{AISTATS:BagdasaryanVHES20,nips:BaruchBG19,usenix:FangCJG20,NDSS:SheHou21,ICML:ZhangPSYMMR022}.
+Targeted or backdoor attacks aim at manipulating the inference results for specific attacker-chosen inputs~\cite{AISTATS:BagdasaryanVHES20,ICML:ZhangPSYMMR022}, while untargeted poisoning attacks~\cite{nips:BaruchBG19,usenix:FangCJG20,NDSS:SheHou21} reduce the overall global model accuracy.
+As untargeted attacks are considered to be more severe~(given they are harder to detect, cf.~\secref{sec:defense}), we focus on defending those using Byzantine-robust defenses like~\cite{KDD:ZhangCJG22,USENIX:NRCYMFMMMKSSZ21}.
+In~\appref{subsect:flattacks}, we provide a more detailed overview of poisoning attacks and defenses.

+\myparatight{Comparison} We compare~\FLname qualitatively in~Tab.~\ref{tab:relatedworksconcise} to the state-of-the-art related work with respect to aggregation and quantization, as well as robustness against poisoning.